rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

 anything else.
 Therefore, it simply starts and ends as the empty set of elements, and hence the type-check succeeds here.

 (This should surprise you a little.
 It surprised me when I first realized it.
 We are saying that if we are a fn that **needs both of its arguments to have the same region**, we can accept being called with **arguments with two distinct regions**.
 That seems intuitively unsound.
-But in fact, it's fine, as I
-[tried to explain in this issue on the Rust issue tracker long ago][ohdeargoditsallbroken].
+But in fact, it's fine, as I tried to explain in [this issue][ohdeargoditsallbroken] on the Rust issue tracker long ago.
 The reason is that even if we get called with arguments of two distinct lifetimes, those two lifetimes have some intersection (the call itself), and that intersection can be our value of `'a` that we use as the common lifetime of our arguments. -nmatsakis)

 [ohdeargoditsallbroken]: https://github.com/rust-lang/rust/issues/32330#issuecomment-202536977